Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 source /filepath/of/add_new_patient.sql
 ```

 This adds the patient to the `patients` table.
-Use the following SQL comand to confirm the change:
+Use the following SQL comand to confirm the addition has been successful:

 ```sql
 SELECT * FROM patients